 You'll learn about key concepts, practices and methodologies, essential coding skills, web analytics, machine learning, advanced database skills, and how to analyse, visualise and interpret data.
-You'll also be trained in the use of tools such as Hadoop, a software framework for storing and processing big data.
+You'll also be trained in the use of tools such as Apache Hadoop, a software framework for storing and processing big data.

 As well as taking a series of required and optional modules, to complete a big data Masters you'll usually be required to produce a major project integrating all the theory and practice you've learned throughout the year.

-Other courses are available that have a slightly different focus, such as on the cyber security implications of big data, the role of cloud computing, or how big data impacts on business leadership.
+Other courses that have a slightly different focus are available, such as the cyber security implications of big data, the role of cloud computing, or how big data impacts on business leadership.

-Masters courses last one year if studied full time, and entry requirements typically include at least a 2:1 degree in a computing or other quantitative subject.
+Masters courses last one year if studied full time, and entry requirements typically include at least a 2:1 degree in a computing-related or other quantitative subject.
 However, this varies so you should always check with your chosen institution.

 To find courses that suit you, search for postgraduate courses in big data.